OmooLab/BioxelNodes/docs/getting-started.md

 ![before sharin](assets/before-sharing.png)

 After that, both the VDB cache and the Bioxel nodes are stored in relative locations.
 When you share a file with someone, pack the entire directory so that the resources are not lost.
-The other person will be able to load correctly, regardless of whether they have BioxelNodes installed.
+The other person will be able to load correctly, regardless of whether they have Bioxel Nodes installed.